-The Department of Wildlife Ecology welcomes transfer students to the program.
+The Department of Wildlife, Fisheries, and Conservation Biology welcomes transfer students to the program.
 Approximately one-half of the students graduating with B.S. degrees in Wildlife Ecology each year are transfer students.
 Those transfer students are split evenly between external transfers (from other universities or colleges) or internal transfers (from other programs at UMaine).

 As an external transfer student, how many of my credits from my current or past university or college courses will transfer to the University of Maine?

 The transcripts you submit with your admissions application will be evaluated by the Office of Student Records to determine the UMaine course equivalents of the courses you have completed at other universities or colleges.
 In some cases, there will not be an exact course match at UMaine for one of your courses, but UMaine usually accepts your credits for a general subject area and the course level.
-Department chairpersons make decisions on accepting courses to meet specific course requirements for majors.
-You are welcome to contact the chairperson of the Department of Wildlife Ecology for a preliminary assessment of your courses relative to Wildlife Ecology degree requirements.
+Department undergraduate coordinators make decisions on accepting courses to meet specific course requirements for majors.
+You are welcome to contact the undergraduate coordinator of the Department of Wildlife, Fisheries, and Conservation Biology for a preliminary assessment of your courses relative to Wildlife Ecology degree requirements.

 With two years of course work at another university, will I be able to complete a B.S. degree at UMaine in four total years?